hhzl/Cuis-Multilingual-TextConversion/README.md

 However as of Cuis version 4.1-1590 it is not all that necessary to go for this as there is an update which allows Cuis to read and write UTF8 text files losslessly.
 For details see below.

-As of now Cuis 4.1-1590 plus  read and write UTF8 text filoes without any additional package.
+As of now Cuis 4.1-1590 and later may read and write UTF8 text files losslessly without needing any additional package.

 To read an UTF8 file in Cuis 4.1-1590 execute